International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

 Dr. SS Biju.
 Effect of plyometric exercises on agility among the Kho-Kho players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(2): 23-25.
+Int J Yogic Hum Mov Sports Sciences 2019;4(2):23-25.